cds-snc/canadalogin-static-website/website/src/fr/available-services/available-services.md

 >
 </gcds-card>

 At the moment, there are separate accounts for the many programs/services across the Government of Canada.
-If this isn't the program/service you are looking for, use the <a href="https://www.canada.ca/en/government/sign-in-online-account.html">GC Account Directory</a> to find the sign-in/registration page for the account or service that you need.
+If this isn't the program/service you are looking for, use the <a href="https://www.canada.ca/en/government/sign-in-online-account.html">Government of Canada account Directory</a> to find the sign-in/registration page for the account or service that you need.